joeylamcy/Python_tutorial/pre_lab_installation_guide_Windows.md

 # How to install Anaconda on Windows?

 #### Go to https://www.anaconda.com/download/#windows and download Python 3.7 version.
+(The whole process takes around 20 minutes.)

 Anaconda is a popular platform to Python (and R) data science.
 It comes with several IDEs (Integrated Development Environments, such as Jupyter and Spyder) and a package manager (conda) to allow user-friendly coding with Python.